d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

-Here, we build the residual blocks based on the HybridBlock class, which is slightly different than the implementation described in :numref:`chapter_resnet`.
+Here, we build the residual blocks based on the HybridBlock class, which is slightly different than the implementation described in :numref:`sec_resnet`.
 This is done to improve execution efficiency.

 ```{.python .input  n=11}
 class Residual(nn.HybridBlock):